Investor News

 The decommissioning of six reactors at the Fukushima Daiichi Nuclear Power Plant (Units 1 to 4 in April 2012 and Units 5 and 6 in January 2014) and nine old reactors at other plants between 2015 and 2018 has reduced the number of installed reactors to 39 units (not including three reactors under construction).

-Japan’s total nuclear generating capacity of 38,570 MW still ranks fourth in the world after the United States, France, and China.
+Japan’s total nuclear generating capacity of 38,570 MW still ranks fourth globally after the United States, France, and China.

 • A decline in energy security - energy self-sufficiency dropped from 20% to 6%, reducing energy security